tmpvar/tmpvar.com/content/articles/2023-summary/index.md

 ## January

-A the start of the year I was working on the sdf-editor and not a ton of context was saved because I didn't have this website and I wanted the results to be a surprise.
+At the start of the year I was working on the sdf-editor and not a ton of context was saved because I didn't have this website and I wanted the results to be a surprise.
 This was a huge mistake, I need to get better at showing progress externally.

 <!-- [parse tree w/ grouping](https://discord.com/channels/354027975412416523/354027975412416524/1069771189226057759) -->